Orchestrating theatre

 Theatre, livestreamed.

 When the pandemic closes physical venues, Prakasam moves to streamed performances.
 Caronammana Krupe — a sharp pandemic‑era satire — premieres online.
+We also create the first ever video book, Home Theatre, where more than 100 artists read two books and keep corona‑distressed audiences entertained.

 Twenty‑five years on.

 Kathakhanda, Sathya Nithya, and Isila premiere within twelve months.
 The trust formalises its training arm and re‑launches its alumni network.
+Silver Jubilee celebrations of all performing arts in the Prakasam 25 festival.

 “Theatre,” he says, “is the work I keep returning to.”